Brain and Food Noise Connection

 How GLP-1 Works in Your Brain

-GLP-1 (glucagon-like peptide-1) is a hormone naturally produced in your intestines that plays a crucial role in appetite regulation.
-When you take GLP-1 medications like semaglutide or liraglutide, they mimic this hormone and work on multiple brain regions to reduce food noise:
+GLP-1 is a hormone your intestines make naturally.
+It plays a key role in controlling appetite.
+When you take GLP-1 medications like semaglutide, they mimic this hormone.
+They work on several brain regions to reduce food noise:

 Hypothalamus